dsshean/TheSimulation/README.md

 Exploring Simulation Theory through Large Language Models

 Update as of:
+5/22/2025

+- All major components have been implemented.
+Multi Simulacra interaction is working as you can run the current default world and see the interactions.
+- Interactive mode is functional also - use client.py and select a simulacra to interact with.
+- Next steps - code is bloated and very messy - since all major features are functioning correctly, most of the code will be refactored to be cleaner and more modular.
+Tackling global states also to be more in line with ADK patters for deployment in GCP in cloudrun environment to running 24/7.
+- Further enhancements - as in better async handling ops for multi agent interactiton and other interaces for say game design to use patterns in Unity/Unreal to create fully immersive NPCs or Research Purposus.

 5/21/2025

 - fixed condition that drove simulacra insane due to the inability to move from an unknown location. see race_condition_log for details